Siteimprove/CMS-plugin-Episerver/README.md

 # Siteimprove CMS Add-On for Episerver

 The Siteimprove CMS Add-On bridges the gap between the Episerver content management system (CMS) and the Siteimprove Intelligence Platform.
-Now you can scan your website for errors as soon as a page is published, allowing you to fix mistakes, optimize content, and manage your site more efficiently.

-The seamless integration between Siteimprove and Episerver streamlines workflow efficiencies for your web team.
-With the Add-On, your team can fix errors and optimize content directly within the editing environment.
+With this seamless integration, your team can fix errors and optimize content directly within the Episerver editing environment.
 Once the detected issues have been assessed, you can re-check the relevant page in real-time and assess if further actions are needed.

 The Siteimprove CMS Add-On provides insights into*:
 * Misspellings and broken links